divDyn/r-package/README.md

 If you have a windows computer, you can install the package with the following R command:
 `install.packages("https://github.com/adamkocsis/divDyn/raw/master/_bin/Win_x64_x86/divDyn_0.6.0.zip", repos=NULL)`

-If you have a Mac running OS X, then use the following link (still older version, for R <3.5):
+If you have a Mac, then use the following link (still older version, for R <3.5):
 `install.packages("https://github.com/adamkocsis/divDyn/raw/master/_bin/Mac_OSX/divDyn_0.5.2.tgz", repos=NULL)`

 If you have Linux computer you probably know how to solve these problems (go to 2.)